Leadership at PEM

 - Robert N. Shapiro, President

-- Gail von Metzsch, Chair, Board of Overseers
+- Gail von Metzsch, Vice President, Chair of Board of Overseers

 - Jeffrey Beale